Miss your ex? It might just be the nostalgia talking.

 Sometimes, when a man wants you back, you start wishing you could fix more than what caused the breakup.
 If a big list comes to mind about your ex that you want to improve, that's not a good sign.
 Only so much repair work can be done.
-My relationship advice is to be realistic about what you want and need from him or you might be getting back into a no-win situation.
+Be realistic about what you want and need from him or you might be getting back into a no-win situation.

 3. Can you let go and not bring his mistake up all the time?

 After you make-up and decide to go for round two, you need to find a way to face the future together.
 Taking your ex back means you are willing to start fresh with a clean slate.
 You need to let go of whatever happened and be done with it.
 However, if you plan to use his error against him every time you have a fight, you'll wear him down and cause a new rift to grow between the two of you.